 Location

 The trails of Hollyhock Hollow Sanctuary weave through a quiet forest and offer great views of the Onesquethaw Creek and glimpses of some of the area's more unique geologies.
 The preserve features one of MHLC’s largest trail systems and is great for walking, jogging, and cross-country skiing over mild terrain.
-If you want a relaxing day on the creek, bring your NYS Fishing license and try for the trout in the creek.
 This is a must-visit place for families and nature lovers alike!

 Trail Length